Real closed field: Order properties

+Any real closed field can be turned into an ordered field in just one way: the positive elements are precisely the squares of non-zero elements.

 A crucially important property of the real numbers is that it is an Archimedean field, meaning it has the Archimedean property that for any real number, there is an integer larger than it in absolute value.
+Note that this statement is not expressible in the first-order language of ordered fields, since it is not possible to quantify over integers in that language.

-An equivalent statement is that for any real number, there are integers both larger and smaller.
-Such real closed fields that are not Archimedean, are non-Archimedean ordered fields.
-For example, any field of hyperreal numbers is real closed and non-Archimedean.
+There are real-closed fields that are non-Archimedean; for example, any field of hyperreal numbers is real-closed and non-Archimedean.
+These fields contain infinitely large (larger than any integer) and infinitesimal (positive but smaller than any positive rational) elements.

 The Archimedean property is related to the concept of cofinality.
 A set X contained in an ordered set F is cofinal in F if for every y in F there is an x in X such that y < x.
 In other words, X is an unbounded sequence in F. The cofinality of F is the cardinality of the smallest cofinal set, which is to say, the size of the smallest cardinality giving an unbounded sequence.
 For example, natural numbers are cofinal in the reals, and the cofinality of the reals is therefore $\aleph_0$.

 We have therefore the following invariants defining the nature of a real closed field F: